 You could of course still start vaping to “transition” from smoking.
 But in this case, you’d probably want to quit vaping sooner rather than later.

-Get professional guidance before you decide to switch to vaping
+Get advice before you start vaping

 Getting professional health advice can give you a clearer idea of whether transitioning to vaping is the best way to stop smoking for you as an individual.